NJIT-CS490-SP21/project2-cyp5/README.md

 * For future I want to add a feature where if a win is detected currently it prints out if PlayerX or PlayerO won.
 I want to print out the username of the player on win it winner output.

+## Attempted extra credits
+1. Added a Logout button where if a user chicks it, then the user gets removed from the user's list displayed on the User Interface.
+2. Also, did a bit of CSS styling on the board.